-D. After funding has been verified by the Fund Manager/Department Business Officer, the participating faculty member should submit the Program Proposal Form (Attachment A) to her/his Chair no later than April 1.
+D. After funding has been verified by the Fund Manager/Department Business Officer, the participating faculty member should submit the Compensation Request Form to the Chair no later than May 15.

-E. Continuing participating in the NSTP must be renegotiated, evaluated by the Chair and Dean, and approved by the EVC each year.
+E. Continuing participation in the NSTP must be renegotiated, evaluated by the Chair and Dean, and approved by the EVC each year.
 Renewals are not automatic.

 IX.
 Evaluation of Proposals

 A. The Chair and the department business office will review the proposal to ensure that: